Paul Bird (bishop): Priesthood

+Episcopate

+Bird was appointed Bishop of Ballarat on 1 August 2012, following the retirement of Bishop Peter Joseph Connors.
+He was consecrated on 16 October 2012 at St Patrick's Cathedral, Ballarat by Archbishop Denis James Hart.

 In January 2016, Bird became the first bishop in Australia to publicly join a global movement showing support for clergy child sex abuse victims by tying bright coloured ribbons to the Loud Fence outside St Patrick's Cathedral, Ballarat.
 Bird said that "If there is just silence between two people, then one doesn’t know what the other is thinking" and that "This gesture is a way to recognise the suffering and publicly show support to victims, survivors and their families."

 In 2016, Bird announced that the estate of a former Bishop of Ballarat, Ronald Mulkearns, which had been left to the diocese, would be set aside to help victims of child sexual abuse committed by priests in the diocese.
 As bishop, Mulkearns had facilitated moving the priests to different parishes.

 In August 2019, Bird acknowledged former Melbourne bishop George Pell's ties to the Ballarat diocese and also apologised for the history of sex abuse in the diocese.

+Retirement

+Bird turned 75 on 17 July 2024 and tendered his resignation to Pope Francis but was asked to remain in the role until a successor could be found.

+On 7 January 2026, Pope Leo XIV accepted Bird's resignation as Bishop of Ballarat, more than a year after tendering his resignation.
+He was a principal co-consecrator of his successor, Bishop Mark William Freeman.